Cewein/mrtrix3/docs/reference/commands/mrfilter.rst

 Description
 -----------

-The available filters are: fft, gradient, median, smooth, normalise, zclean.
+The available filters are: demodulate, fft, gradient, median, smooth, normalise, zclean.

 Each filter has its own unique set of optional parameters.